NBS8033 : Business Enterprise for Postgraduate Students

 In addition to formal lectures and seminars facilitated by academic members of staff, advice and support will be available from external business advisors.
 In Semester I, if resources are available, students shall also take part in a voluntary team-building event.

 Lecture – L, Workshop – W, Seminar – S, Presentations – P:

-> L1: Introduction to Business Enterprise (2hrs)
+L1: Introduction to Business Enterprise and the Life World of the Owner-Manager (2hrs)

-> W2: Ideas Generation & Creative Thinking and company formation (2hrs)
+W2: Idea Generation and Creativity (2hrs)

-> P1: Business Plan Presentations (assessed 2hrs)
+P1: Business Plan Presentations (assessed 2hrs)